jaerri/jaerri/README.md

 ### Halo

-Am a monke learnin to type words on a screen

-currently being trapped in a type of zoo called school
+Am a monke learnin to type words on a screen currently being trapped in a terrible zoo called public school

+dislike modern culture
+immune to anime virus
+like classical music
+like to overthrow the communist government only if school did coding class education system is rigged vive la revolution

+eternal suffering